FdSc Dental Technology

-- The course aims to help you to develop the professional skills and knowledge required to compete in the dental technology employment market, as well as prepare you for further study.
+- The course aims to help your apprentices to develop the professional skills and knowledge required to operate effectively as a dental care professional in your commercial environment.

 - Our course tutors are highly qualified professionals from the health, dental and engineering disciplines.

-- Working in state-of-the-art, purpose-built dental laboratories, you’ll have access to specialist industry-standard equipment and the latest dental technology.
+- Working in state-of-the-art, purpose-built dental laboratories, your apprentices have access to specialist industry-standard equipment and the latest dental technology.

 - Strongly careers-oriented, our Higher Apprenticeship for Dental Technicians has been developed following consultation with employers and industry bodies, including the Dental Laboratory Association and the Dental Technicians Association.